Meteor-Community-Packages/meteor-autoform/README.md

 });
 ```

-To reiterate, you do not need to call `check()` in the method.
-The equivalent of this is done for you on
-both the client and the server.
-You might need to do authorization checks, but not validation checks.
+Note the call to `checkSchema()`, which will throw an error if doc doesn't
+match the schema. **To reiterate, you must call `checkSchema()` in the method or perform your
+own validation since a user could bypass the client side validation.**

 ## Callbacks